-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in Section 9.
+If you have an additional mental health concern about a child or are concerned that their mental health issues are escalating, that is also a safeguarding concern, they will take immediate action by following the steps in section 10.

-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health concern.
-However, school will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum.
+However, Hospital and Outreach Education will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum